 By Bkub Okawa.
 Released in Japan by Takeshobo, serialized in the magazine Manga Life Win.
 Released in North America by Vertical Comics.
-Translated by Yota Okutani.
+Translated by Yota Okutani and Maya Rosewood.

 It’s hard to get all the humor at the start of the second volume of Pop Team Epic without all the buildup that came with it.
 Pop Team Epic, the manga, was pretend cancelled, and the author was going to start a new work in the magazine called Hoshiiro Girldrop.
 There were even some promos for it.
 Then we get the chapter you see in this volume, and, well, surprise!
 (It wasn’t much of a surprise – everyone expected something fishy.)
 Now, of course, we not only have the anime using the series for its previews, but there’s also doujinshi anthology books with other artists writing genuine Girldrop stories.
 Honestly, I wouldn’t be surprised if there was an OAV at some point (well, yes I would, no one does OAVs anymore).
 With all that said, Girldrop is just the opening gag here, and the rest of the volume gives the reader what they want – more of Popuko and Pipimi.